yashpop/similarUsers/README.md

 # similarUsers
-This project is related to [PluralSight](https://www.pluralsight.com/) and has all rights with them.
+This project is related to [PluralSight](https://www.pluralsight.com/) and has all rights reserved.

 ## Recommendation Systems